nikodemus/foolang/docs/design/011-metaobject-protocol.md

 * `putRequirement:` [Requirement](#requirement) `at:` Selector ->
   [Requirement](#requirement)

-  Raises an error if there is a pre-existing requirement whose owning method dictionary is not the receiver, of if current method associated with the receiver does not fulfill the requirement.
+  Raises an error if there is a pre-existing requirement whose host method dictionary is not the receiver, of if current method associated with the receiver does not fulfill the requirement.